dedeen/AWS-DCs/readme.md

-# IaC Scripts for AWS
+# Multiple AWS Region Build
-This repo contains two sets of scripts to create resources in AWS, one set using CloudFormation, and one set using Terraform with AWS modules.
+This repo (Terraform + BASH) Builds VPCs in (4) regions, using multiple Terraform workspaces, one for each region.

+## Overview
+I am using TF AWS profiver aliasing and switching between workspaces for each region apply or destroy, as you cannot loop through multiple providers within a single call of the vpc module.
     Dan Edeen, dan@dsblue.net, 2022

-## Overview
 The functionality realized by these script sets is as follows:
 *  Create (1) VPC in the AWS Region specified.
     * Three subnets (public, private with NATGW routes, and intra without NATGW routes)